shimaore/tough-rate/index.coffee.md

 Make sure we're replicating a somewhat-consistent document though.

-            if not doc.type? or doc.type isnt type_from_id or not doc[doc.type]?
+            if not doc.type? or doc.type isnt type_from_id
               return false

 We only replicate some documents types, not all of them.